-FortiSOAR introduced a distributed managed security service provider model for multi-tenancy and MSSP support.
+FortiSOAR introduced a distributed, multi-tenant deployment model especially tailored for Managed Security Service Providers and organizations with Globally Distributed SOC teams.
 In the case of the distributed tenancy model, tenants are remote, i.e., the master and each of the tenants have their own FortiSOAR instance.